pliugithub/MachineLearning/sequence.md

         * You can change the model, try parameter optimization etc;
         * You can compare different models and report their success, what kind of datapoints are usually missed with what models etc;
         * If you cannot make improvements, tell us why it failed and what are the lessons learned.
-    * :bell::bell::bell: Project report is due on the Dec 22, 23:59 PM ET.
+    * :bell::bell::bell: Project report is due on the May 17, 23:59 PM ET.
         * Submit your code and report on Gradescope;
         * Follow the submission guidelines listed [here](./projects/submission.md)
         * Make sure we can duplicate your results.
 If you used some data that is not publicly available online, please upload to Google drive/Dropbox/Github so that we can access it;